SantiagoDevRel/Metana/Week8/evm-puzzles/README.md

-6. First, it push the 0 to the stack and then the CALLDATALOAD will use(pop) this 0 to read from the CALLDATA The CALLDATALOAD reads a 32byte hex number and the JUMP will jump to the position that we passes to it so before the JUMP we need to pass the position 0A and because CALLDATALOAD receives a 32byte hex number so we need to pass a "0x000000000000000000000000000000000000000000000000000000000000000A" to point to 0A with the 31 bytes of "0" so CALLDATA is able to read the number
+6. First, it push the 0 to the stack and then the CALLDATALOAD will use(pop) this 0 to read from the CALLDATA The CALLDATALOAD reads a 32byte hex number and the JUMP will jump to the position that we passes to it so before the JUMP we need to pass the position 0A

-7. firstly the code is creating a copy from calldata into memory then,
+    and because CALLDATALOAD receives a 32byte hex number so we need to pass a "0x000000000000000000000000000000000000000000000000000000000000000A" to point to 0A with the 31 bytes of "0" so CALLDATA is able to read the number

+7. We need to pass a byetcode with only 1 opcode to execute, so the bytecode 600060005360016000F3 to be created as a contract, so its codesize will be 1 (equal 1) to pass the EQ in the byte 0E PUSH1 00
+    PUSH1 00
+    MSTORE8
+    PUSH1 01
+    PUSH1 00
+    RETURN

+8. [I wasn't able to get everything 100%]
+    In the first 4 instructions, the CALLDATACOPY takes the data and copy into memory then create a new contract sending 0 value, deploy the code that is in memory in summary, we need to pass a contract bytecode that has a revert within the contract in this case will be the "FD" in the first PUSH1
+    // store in memory the REVERT opcode as the only “code” of the contract PUSH1 FD
+    PUSH1 00
+    MSTORE8
+    // make the constructor return the stored runtime code PUSH1 01
+    PUSH1 00
+    RETURN

 ````